cognitivecomputations/grokadamw/README.md

 ## License

-GrokAdamW is licensed under the MIT License.
+GrokAdamW is licensed under the Apache 2.0 License.
 See the LICENSE file for more details.